Module 26: Callbacks and Guardrails - Building a Content Moderator

 Input Guardrail: Blocks requests containing inappropriate words.

-TODO: 4.
-Loop through BLOCKED_WORDS.
-If a blocked word is in `user_text`:
+TODO: Loop through BLOCKED_WORDS.
+If a blocked word is in the user text,

 """